echen/dirichlet-process/README.md

 * Kiddie Cone
 * Strawberry Sundae

-We can also [z-scale](http://en.wikipedia.org/wiki/Standard_score) each nutrition dimension to have zero mean and standard deviation 1, and look at the nutritional profile of some foods from this cluster:
+We can also look at the nutritional profile of some foods from this cluster (after [z-scaling](http://en.wikipedia.org/wiki/Standard_score) each nutrition dimension to have mean 0 and standard deviation 1):

 [![Cluster 1](http://dl.dropbox.com/u/10506/blog/dirichlet-process/cluster1.png)](http://dl.dropbox.com/u/10506/blog/dirichlet-process/cluster1.png)

-We can see that these foods tend to be high in trans fat and low in vitamins, protein, fiber, and sodium.
+We see that foods in this cluster tend to be high in trans fat and low in vitamins, protein, fiber, and sodium.

 **Cluster 2 (Sauces)**